Highlights

 Task

-The client desired to laser scan three 100-year old trees and include them in the design plans for a new development.
-GPRS 3D laser scanned the trees and provided the client with intensity map point cloud files and a 3D mesh of the trees for reality capture.
+The client desired to laser scan three 100-year old trees and include them in the design plans for a new housing development.
+GPRS 3D laser scanned the trees and provided the client with intensity map point cloud files and a 3D mesh of the trees.
 This was GPRS’ second phase of laser scanning for this client.

 PROBLEM

 The client could not accurately capture the location, exact dimensions, and detail of the three trees.
 They needed laser scanning services to include the trees in the design plan.
-It was important to capture the existing conditions without damaging the tree trunks or limbs.
+It was important to capture complete and quantitative existing conditions without damaging the tree trunks or limbs.

 Solution